-Teacher to contact: Mrs H Wearing, Head of Dance
+Teacher to contact: Mrs H Wearing

 Why Study BTEC Dance?
+This is an academic course!

-This is a brilliant course if you are looking to develop your skills and knowledge as a dancer.
+This is a brilliant course if you are looking to develop your skills and knowledge as a performer.
 It is a highly practical course that challenges you to learn a range of dance styles and study the work of professional choreographers.
 This course is equivalent to 1 A Level which means you can study it alongside other qualifications and continue to study at higher education in the future.
+It is also a great way of gaining UCAS points, even if you don't want to have a career in Dance... see it as a stepping stone!